$\alpha$-Rank-Collections: Analyzing Expected Strategic Behavior with Uncertain Utilities: alpha -Rank-Collections

+\begin{theorem} Let $\text{BG} = (\mathcal{N}, \mathcal{S}, \mathcal{V}, F, u)$ be a Bayesian game.
+Furthermore, let every utility function $u_i$ be linear in the types, then $\alpha$-Rank-collections are invariant to positive affine transformations of the type space $\mathcal{V}$.
+If $\text{BG}$ additionally has private values, $\alpha$-Rank-collections are invariant to positive affine transformations in each individual type space $\mathcal{V}_i$. \end{theorem} We refer to Appendix~\ref{sec:proof-invariance-positive-affine-transformations} for the proof.
 Note that the linearity assumption in the players' types does not hold in general.
-However, by applying a full specification of the players' vNM functions via the types, as described in Section \ref{subsec:ordinal-and-cardinal-utilities}, this is automatically the case.
+However, by applying a full specification of the players' vNM functions via the types, as described in Section~\ref{subsec:ordinal-and-cardinal-utilities}, this is automatically the case.
 For example, one can represent any instance of an ordinal game.
 Furthermore, it means the choice of vNM functions' representatives does not play a role for $\alpha$-Rank-collections.

 In practice, we do not have access to the limiting $\alpha$-Rank distribution $g(u(\cdot, v))$.
-Instead, we approximate it by $f(\alpha_{u(\cdot, v)}^{\text{pre}}, u(\cdot, v))$, i.e., by finding the largest $\alpha$ such that one can compute a stationary distribution algorithmically (see Section \ref{subsec:alpha-rank}).
+Instead, we approximate it by $f(\alpha_{u(\cdot, v)}^{\text{pre}}, u(\cdot, v))$, i.e., by finding the largest $\alpha$ such that one can compute a stationary distribution algorithmically (see Section~\ref{subsec:alpha-rank}).
 That means we approximate the $\alpha$-Rank-collection by